henninb/dotfiles/package_manager_cmds.md

+# package commands
-To find what you are missing, run this command
+## To find what you are missing, run this command
 pkgfile alisp.h

 pkgfile -l alsa-lib